-The council runs a hotline to help people who are feeling isolated, or who need help, support or other advice.
+The council's Coronavirus Community Support Hub has been set up to help people who are feeling isolated, or who need help, support or other advice.

 Help to pay council tax

 Council Tax Reduction is available for people on a low income to help them pay their council tax.
 From 1 April 2020 East Devon has a new Income Banded Council Tax Reduction Scheme for people of working age.
 Depending on their income and household size, they may qualify for a reduction of between 25% and 85% of the full amount.

 Where people of working age qualify for Council Tax Reduction, their annual bill will be reduced by a further £150 in 2020/21.

 For people of pension age, entitlement is based on a national means-tested scheme and can reduce the amount of council tax payable by up to 100%.

 The council also has an exceptional hardship scheme for people who are still struggling to pay their council tax and experiencing financial hardship even after any reductions are applied.